WinterPu/Exercise/Multimedia Assignments/Assignment 02 - SoundsGenerationOfDifferentPitchTones/README.md

 ### Each Musical Note:

-You can type musical notes with both format:
+You can type musical notes with both format in your file:

 ```
 character： C  C# D D# E F F# G G# A A# B